-As some people like to point out, I still wear a high-quality respirator (an FFP3 one since September 2022) whenever I am in an enclosed space, because we are still in the middle of the COVID-19 pandemic (FAQ, wastewater tracking in France) and I need to protect myself and my family.
-You should wear one too.
-For further info, see the articles Masks work.
+As some people like to point out, I wear a high-quality respirator (an FFP3 mask) whenever I am in an enclosed space, because we are in the middle of the COVID-19 pandemic (FAQ, wastewater tracking in France), with the risk of a simultaneous H5N1 (avian influenza) pandemic apparently increasing day by day.
+Since most people (including politicians, health care professionals, as well as colleagues and students) have decided to pretend this isn’t happening or that it isn’t a problem, despite all the available scientific evidence to the contrary, I need to take measures in order protect myself and my family.
+You should too; for further info, see Masks work.
 Distorting science to dispute the evidence doesn’t and Masks and respirators for prevention of respiratory infections: a state of the science review.

 I am a member of CANA, the natural computation research group at LIS, and my main research interests are the analysis of discrete dynamical systems and the computational complexity theory of parallel, nature-inspired computing models (such as membrane systems, reaction systems, cellular automata, and more general automata networks).
 In particular, I currently collaborate with the ANR project Foundations of Automata Networks (FANs), with the goal of investigating their dynamics from a combinatorial and complexity-theoretic point of view.
-I also co-organise the CANA seminar.
+I also organised or co-organised the CANA seminar from February 2022 to November 2024.

 I teach at Département Informatique et Interactions (Computer Science and Interactions Department), mostly introductory and theoretical computer science courses.